boostorg/redis/README.md

    >;

 std::tuple<
-   ignore,     // multi
+   aedis::ignore,     // multi
-   ignore,     // get
+   aedis::ignore,     // get
-   ignore,     // lrange
+   aedis::ignore,     // lrange
-   ignore,     // hgetall
+   aedis::ignore,     // hgetall
    exec_resp_type, // exec
 > resp;

 co_await db->async_exec(req, adapt(resp));
 ```

-Note that above we are not ignoring the response to the commands
+Note that we are not ignoring the response to the commands
-themselves but whether they have been successfully queued.
-For a
+themselves above, commands in a transaction will always get `"QUEUED"`
-complete example see containers.cpp.
+as response.
+For a complete example see containers.cpp.

 #### Deserialization